alienflip/degenDeploy/proposal.md

 This ask will be in line with the laid down milestones as detailed below

 1. launching a feature-complete product on testnet
-2. forming a DAO with 5-out-of-9 multisig with our DAOs
 3. launching on ONE mainnet
+4. code audit
-4. attracting 1k daily active users (with launch video, PR promotion)
+5. attracting 1k daily active users (with launch video, PR promotion)
-5. attracting 10k daily active users (with a detailed roadmap, governance process)
+6. attracting 10k daily active users (with a detailed roadmap, governance process)

 # External Links